5.30am: A young woman in a frock coat shouts to me from across the street. “Postman Pat! My daughter hates you!”

 I see Rod Singleton in a bobble hat, chipping ice from his driveway with a spade.
 He says the weathermen are talking out of their fucking arses when they tell us it’s going to get warmer next week.

-“Normally he cleans that path; he’s a taxi driver.
-It’s shocking is that for his wife”, says the man who looks a bit like he’s from the 1970s when I slip over on his neighbour’s path.
+“Normally he clears that path.
+He’s a taxi driver.
+It’s shocking is that for his wife” says the man who looks a bit like he’s from the 1970s when I slip over on his neighbour’s path.

 A woman in a big black coat rounds the corner and crashes her buggy into my ankles.
 She doesn’t say anything or even look up, she just reverses a bit and goes around me.

-A tall, slim woman in her mid-forties with a dyed black bob, knee-length boots, and skinny jeans walks up Moor End Road past a large snow sculpture of a cock and some balls.
+A tall woman in her mid forties with a black bob, knee-length boots and skinny jeans walks up Moor End Road past a large snow sculpture of a cock and some balls.
 Arms outstretched, face raised up towards the sky and eyes shut tight, she sings along loudly to Lady Gaga on her mp3 player.